Whenever we travel to countries like Cuba we are conflicted.

 The driver turns the key and nothing happens.
 The motor is blown.
 We wait.
 Then an old school bus comes down our way and stops to rescue us.
 Thank goodness it is empty.

 Eventually another bus came and picked us up.
-Times like these are what make traveling interesting for me.
-The group had some time to talk and were placed in a situation where that was possible and not forced.
-It was natural and we all something in common besides wanting to come to Cuba.
-We were stranded in the middle of nowhere, somewhere in Cuba..
+Times like these are what makes traveling interesting for me.
+The group had some time to talk and were placed in a situation where anything was possible.
+The conversation was natural and we all something in common besides wanting to come to Cuba.
+We were stranded in the middle of nowhere, somewhere in Cuba, and had time to get to know each other in an interesting situation.